Suicide Prevention

 Our Focus

 Suicide remains illegal in at least 20 countries and whilst these countries vary, in some places these laws are enforced with punishments ranging from fines to imprisonment.
 The criminalisation of attempted suicide can prevent individuals from being able to access the support they need and increase stigma.
-Through this Working Group, we aim to champion advocacy for the decriminalisation of suicide and suicidal behaviour in countries where this is still criminalised.
+Through this Working Group, we aim to champion advocacy for the decriminalisation of suicide and suicidal behaviour in countries where this is still criminalised, and to promote suicide prevention strategies, policies and programmes.

 Our objectives include: